garyh6156/sep10-freedom-project/blog/entry05.md

 ## Skill
 The skill that l use was "How to Learn" and "Time Management".
 First "How to Learn" l use this skill to learn more about Aframe when l was in home and class.
 It also shows that you were able to learn on your own when you using "How to Learn".
-Then the second skill "Time Management" It helps you create a plan, that helps you know what you gonna do that day, so you are not lost everyday
+Then the second skill "Time Management" It helps you create a plan, that helps you know what you gonna do that day, so you are not lost everyday.